 Tip 4: Mock Test and Question Papers

-Success would be within reach if you put all that you learnt into practice.
+Success would be within reach if you put all that you learned into practice.
 This is precisely what has to be done using the mock tests, for which the registration will start tentatively in September for the practice centers.
 Candidates, however, can download the mock test which will be available for download in 3 languages.
-Apart from that, the previous years question papers are a good place to start to know what the actual exam will be like, types of questions and difficulty levels.
-An ease with the exam environment, time management are some benefits of practising with mock tests or sample papers.
+Apart from that, the previous year's question papers are a good place to start to know what the actual exam will be like, types of questions, and difficulty levels.
+Ease with the exam environment, time management are some benefits of practising with mock tests or sample papers.

 Tip 5: Keep the head high and motivation levels up